 From Beyond (1986): 6 out of 10: All the ingredients are here for a kick ass movie.
-First of You have Stuart Gordon director of the superlative Re-Animator and Dagon.
+First you have Stuart Gordon director of the superlative Re-Animator and Dagon.
 In addition, From Beyond is also an H. P. Lovecraft adaptation.

 Moreover, there is the cast… Jeffrey Combs is a Lovecraft movie staple and a fine actor.
 Scream Queen Barbara Crampton famous for the greatest receiving head scene in cinematic history (Re-Animator again and the head in question was decapitated and alive) and is tied with Michelle Johnson as the quintessential blonde sex symbol of the eighties.

-Heck, the movie even has Dawn of the Dead hero the always-watchable Ken Foree.
+Heck, the movie even has that Dawn of the Dead hero, the always-watchable Ken Foree.

 There is nudity, bondage, brain eating, slime, and silly monsters.